ECSE accepts applications for the Master of Science and the Doctor of Philosophy in Electrical Engineering and Computer & Systems Engineering.

 Co-Terminal Master's Program

 The Co-Terminal Master's program is open only to current Rensselaer ECSE undergraduates.
 The purpose is to provide top undergraduates an opportunity to apply for admission to the master's program at the end of the junior year and complete both the bachelor's and master's degree in one additional (fifth) year of study.
-Those accepted to the program will remain as undergraduate students in that fifth year and will be eligible for up to two additional semesters (total maximum of 10 semesters) of their undergraduate financial aid package.
+Co-Term students are required to graduate with their bachelor's degree in up to eight semesters, with a minimum GPA of 3.0.
+After graduating with their BS degree, they have up to two semesters to complete their master's degree.

 Students interested in applying must go to JEC 6012 to pick up an application packet and make an appointment to discuss the program prior to submitting the application.